Imagimm-CIML/Determining-the-intracellular-position/README.md

 2) Run the Fiji macro "radial_profile_version3.ijm" on the different images (use the czi file)
  ![confocal image ](./image_2.jpg)

-3) Run the script named "RRadial Profiles_normalisation_0to1.R for each experiment (WT and KO, exp1, exp2, exp3) to produce a normalized profile in X  between 0 to 1
+3) Run the script named "Radial Profiles_normalisation_0to1.R" for each experiment containing 20 radial profiles to produce  normalized profiles in X  between 0 to 1 for each profile

 4) Run "Mean Profile_09a2021_KO_overlay.R" and "Mean Profile_09a2021_WT_overlay.R" to produce the pool profile for WT1,2,3 and KO1,2,3 with the smooth profile (loess method) and the confidence interval